 Hemp Oil vs. CBD Oil and the Entourage Effect

-Because hemp seeds don’t have the same cannabinoid profile, terpenes or other beneficial compounds, you’re only getting a fraction of the benefits that you would from CBD oil and not tapping into the entourage effect.
+Hemp seed oil doesn’t have the same cannabinoid profile, terpenes, or other beneficial compounds.
+You’re only getting a fraction of the benefits that you would from CBD oil and not tapping into the entourage effect.

 Why does it matter?
 The entourage effect is the belief that the different compounds of the cannabis plant work better when they’re used together compared to being used individually.
 The terpenes help the cannabinoids achieve their best effects; the cannabinoids help other cannabinoids – everything works together harmoniously.

 With the entourage effect, the whole is greater than the sum of its parts.
-You get the benefits of the entourage effect with full spectrum CBD oil, but not with hemp oil.
+You get the benefits of the entourage effect with full spectrum CBD oil but not with hemp seed oil.

 Reading Hemp Oil and CBD Oil Labels